acolinisi/hpsc/README.md

     $ git rebase --continue

+Double check that the rebase has completed, by checking that the status does not show "rebase in progress" (if it does, then check that current conflicts have been resolved, and issue the rebase continue command from above):

+    $ git status

-After you've resolved all conflicts, the rebase of each submodule is completed.
-Your working copy status should show the `(new commits)` modifications as before you updated, but now these new commits are on top of the latest snapshot:
+After you've resolved all conflicts in each submodule, the rebase of each submodule is completed.
+Your working copy status *at top-level* should show the `(new commits)` modifications as before you updated, but now these new commits are on top of the latest snapshot:

     $ git status